-Welcome to a workshop where healthcare providers – both public and private, researchers, patients and companies will meet to discuss the development of online care and artificial intelligence.
-What are the potentials and what are the risks and how can good information, efficient triaging and patient participation be guaranteed?
-Sign up here.
+At this workshop healthcare providers – both public and private, researchers, patients and companies met to discuss the development of online care and artificial intelligence.
+During the afternoon several questions were discussed such as; What are the potentials?
+What are the risks? and How can good information, efficient triaging and patient participation be guaranteed?

 Political debate about health care in Sweden, 29 August